tanin47/jquery.default_text/Readme.md

 How it works
 ------------------
-A text input, which contains a default text is cloned (using jQuery.clone()).
+A text input, which contains the default text, is cloned (using jQuery.clone()).
 Then, it is placed exactly behind the real textbox.
-And then we make the real textbox transparent.
+Then, we make the real textbox transparent.

 It is only when the real textbox is focused, it is made opaque.

+With the duplication of the textbox, It eliminates [the need to remove default text before submission](http://stackoverflow.com/questions/1102895/default-text-on-input).

 Tested Browsers